networktocode/autocon2-cicd-workshop/README.md

 5. Register GitLab Runner (screenshot following the steps):
     - Under the GitLab project you created, get runner token via Project -> Settings -> CI/CD -> Project Runners.
-    - When creating this runner, we will use tags to specify the jobs this runner can pickup.
+    - When creating this runner, we will use tags recommend something like `first-last-01` to specify the jobs this runner can pickup.
     - Copy the `token`.
     - Come back to the Codespace instance.
     - Register runner via the following command `docker run --rm -it -v /srv/gitlab-runner/config:/etc/gitlab-runner gitlab/gitlab-runner register`